-The Company makes contribution to the Central Provident Fund (CPF) Scheme in Singapore, a defined contribution pension scheme.
-The Company makes monthly contributions based on stipulated contribution rates
+The Company makes contribution to the Central Provident Fund ("CPF") Scheme in Singapore, a defined contribution pension scheme.
+The Company makes monthly contributions based on stipulated contribution rates.

-People's Republic of China ("PRC")
+China ("PRC")

 The subsidiaries incorporated in the PRC are required to provide certain staff pension benefits to their employees under existing PRC legislation.
 Pension contributions are provided at rates stipulated by PRC legislation and are contributed to pension funds managed by government agencies, which are paying pensions to the PRC subsidiaries' retired employees.